Work, entropy production, and thermodynamics of information under protocol constraints: Coarse-grained constraints

 Our derivation below does not assume isothermal protocols, so the inequality in \cref{eq:macroNaineq} holds both for isothermal protocols and for protocols connected to any number of thermodynamic reservoirs.

-To derive this result, we make two assumptions.
-First, as described in the main text, we assume that the coarse-grained dynamics are closed for all $\LL\in\LLL$, \cref{eq:closed0}.
-Second, we assume for all $\LL\in\LLL$, the coarse-grained stationary distribution $\pi_{Z}^{\LL}$ is invariant under conjugation of odd-parity variables,
+To derive this result for a given $\LL$, we make two assumptions.
+First, as described in the main text, we assume that the coarse-grained dynamics are closed, \cref{eq:closed0}.
+Second, we assume that the coarse-grained stationary distribution $\cgPi$ (where $\pi$ is the stationary distribution of $\LL$), is invariant under conjugation of odd-parity variables,

-where $x^{\dagger}$ indicate the conjugation of state $x$ in which all odd-parity variables (such as velocity) have their sign flipped.
-For an isothermal protocol, the stationary states will be equilibrium states, and \cref{eq:opvApp1} will satisfied~\cite{lee_fluctuation_2013}.
-For more general protocols, \cref{eq:opvApp1} will hold if there are no odd-parity variables (e.g., overdamped dynamics), so $x=x^{\dagger}$, if the coarse-graining function maps each $x$ and its conjugate to the same macrostate, $\cgf(x)=\cgf(x^{\dagger})$, and in various other cases.
+where $x^{\dagger}$ indicate the conjugation of state $x$ in which all odd-parity variables (such as momentum) have their sign flipped.
+For an isothermal protocol, the stationary distributions are equilibrium distributions, and \cref{eq:opvApp1} is satisfied~\cite{lee_fluctuation_2013}.
+For more general protocols, \cref{eq:opvApp1} holds if there are no odd-parity variables (e.g., overdamped dynamics), so $x=x^{\dagger}$.
+It also holds if the coarse-graining function maps each $x$ and its conjugate to the same macrostate, $\cgf(x)=\cgf(x^{\dagger})$, as well as some other cases.

-To derive the result, we consider a system that starts from some initial distribution $\sP$ and then undergoes free relaxation towards a (possibly non-equilibrium) stationary distribution $\pi$.
-We use $\EP(\eT)$ to indicate the EP incurred over time interval $t\in[\sT,\eT]$, and consider the instantaneous EP rate~\cite{barato2013rate}:
+Now imagine a system that starts from some initial distribution $\ps$ at time $t=0$, and then undergoes free relaxation under $\LL$ towards a (possibly nonequilibrium) stationary distribution $\pi$, reaching a final distribution $\pf$ by time $t=\eT$.
+Next, we use existing results in stochastic thermodynamics~\cite{esposito_three_2010,lee_fluctuation_2013} and write the EP incurred over time interval $t\in[0,\eT]$ as